 Like your mother taught you, be kind, courteous, and smile.
 No matter where in the world you’re traveling, remember shopkeepers are just people.
 The typical haggling experience in the U.S. — particularly when buying a home or car — can be an unpleasant and contentious one.
 But, bargaining at an exotic market will always be a different experience.
 It’s supposed to be lively, social, and fun.
 So, don’t take it too seriously.

-- The Best Sales on Menswear and Gear this Weekend
+- The Best Summer Sales on Menswear and Gear

 - 5 Amazing All-inclusive Resorts for Anyone Who Hates All-Inclusive Resorts